-During the same evening that we moved into our new house in Switzerland, our landlord, Francis, introduced us to Carlos and Nicole, the couple living downstairs.
-Originally from Portugal, they were apparently excited to meet the new American tenants – typically referred to thereafter as “The Americans.”
+During the same evening that we moved into our new house in Switzerland, our landlord Francis introduced us to Carlos and Nicole, the Portuguese couple living downstairs.
+They were really excited to meet the new American tenants, and it wasn’t long before everyone just referred to us as “The Americans.”

-After warm introductions all around – 3 kisses on alternating cheeks, as per Swiss custom, Carlos & Nicole promptly invited us to “take a coffee” on their patio.
-We were also incredibly excited to meet our Portuguese neighbors, so we eagerly accepted their invitation.
-We can never turn down coffee.
+After warm introductions all around, three kisses on alternating cheeks as per Swiss custom, Carlos and Nicole promptly invited us to “take a coffee” on their patio.
+We were also really excited to get to know our new Portuguese neighbors, so we eagerly accepted their invitation.

-So the six of us proceeded to while away several hours on their patio, sipping cappuccino and devouring all manner of tasty cookies and snacks that Nicole continually laid out for us.
+So the six of us proceeded to while away several hours on Carlos and Nicole’s patio.
+We sipped cappuccino and devoured all manner of tasty cookies and snacks that Nicole kept putting in front of us.

 They weren’t kidding when they said Portuguese like to eat, and they know how to do it right!

 It was immediately obvious that as foreigners here in Switzerland, they understood our homesickness and many of our struggles to adjust to a new culture.
 They gave us the run down on taxes we’d have to pay, what to expect things to cost, where to shop to save money – all kinds of things.

 The next day, Carlos and Nicole gave up their entire Saturday to drive us around Fribourg, to buy a few necessities and give us the lay of the land.
 We stopped at a pet store for treats for the critters, visited some furniture stores, and found two grocery stores that turned out to be significantly cheaper than where we’ve been shopping.

 Inviting us to dinner, they rolled out a royal smorgasbord.
-Wine, fresh bread, salad, chorizo, chicken, pork, horse (yes, horse meat.
+Wine, fresh bread, salad, chorizo, chicken, pork, horse – yes, horse meat.

 We had never even heard of raclette, nor had we seen a raclette grill before.

 After heating the grill for about an hour, Carlos placed the different cuts of meat directly on the hot stone, cutting them into smaller pieces as they cooked.
 We all chose pieces directly off the raclette as we found them cooked to our liking.

 Meat is incredibly expensive in Switzerland, and we’ve met nearly as many vegans as meat-eaters.

 Again we stayed until the wee hours, sipping Port and trying several different kinds of their ice cream.
-Needless to say, another fabulous evening.

 Since that day, Carlos & Nicole have continued to astound us with their friendly generosity.
 Right after meeting us, they gave us an extra key to one of their cars and insisted we use it anytime we need it.
 They have a second car and only need both during work hours.